stefanzweifel/diary-app/readme.md

 # Diary App

+## Word of Warning:

+This app has been written in 2017.
+Back then I didn't knew that much about encryption.
+Since then, many people pointed out to me, that the app in it's current state has design flaws: App encryption key is available in the frontend/public, Master Password of a user is not connected with the app encryption key.

+So yeah, I'm by no means a cryptographic expert! **Please, don't use the source code of the app as the basis of your next security project!**

 ## About

 This is an example app to showcase how you can use End-to-End Encryption in your Laravel Apps.
 I've used Vue as the Frontend Framework but the code should be easily portable to any Framework of your choice.